chung-leong/conradish-x/README.md

 ![Inline style toolbar](doc/img/styling-2.jpg)

-You can also use the following hot-keys:
+You can also apply style utilizing the following hot-keys:

 | Hot-key              | Text style        |
 |----------------------|-------------------|